Arnold Award Criteria

 - Preference is given to farms that are full-time.

 The award winner receives a handsome outdoor marker and feature coverage on the farm in Indiana Landmarks’ member magazine, Indiana Preservation.
-See a record of past winners.
+Learn about the 2018 winner and see a record of past winners.

 Arnold Award nominations are due Friday, June 15, 2018.
 Indiana Landmarks presents the award at the Indiana State Fair in Indianapolis.
 Download the nomination form here.